-But there was a lot of resistance Wasn't there a few years back, perhaps less.
-So now to using mobile numbers instead of landline numbers because it looked as though you were a one man band instead of a business.
-But you're right.
-There's no reason to use it.
-Not to use a domain name for your, for your emails.
-We had a we made a slight mistake.
-When we set up our business we had no experience in this my business is called Ashgrove health and we decided that our email addresses would be first name dot surname at Ashgrove health well when the person comes to type that into the machine is a bloody lot of typing.
-And we do the same This one's worse because we have academy or physical medicine but we've shortened it and it's easy enough to do so it's now at a PM cbd.co.uk which is easy to type and perhaps a lot of people don't know this but you can set up email addresses very very easily which looks as though their personal going to you but actually shared with your team so the receptionist will get all the 3d ad.
-Yep, exactly very creative.co.uk.
-So anyway, we're gonna get to colours when we're talking about colours.
-Vlad earlier on didn't ask, which are the horrible ones, which are the colours to avoid?
+That's definitely worse.
+Yeah.
+But there was a lot of resistance, wasn't there, a few years back, perhaps less so now to using mobile numbers instead of landline numbers because it looked as though you were a one-man band instead of a business.
+But you're right, there's no reason to use it.
+Not to use a domain name for your emails.
+We made a slight mistake when we set up our business, we had no experience in this, my business is called Ashgrove Health and we decided that our email addresses would be first name dot surname at Ashgrove health well when the person comes to type that into the machine is a bloody lot of typing.
+And this one's worse because we have academy or physical medicine but we've shortened it and it's easy enough to do, so it's now @APMcbd.co.uk which is easy to type and perhaps a lot of people don't know this but you can set up email addresses very, very easily which look as though their personal going to you but are actually shared with your team so the receptionist will get all the Trudie@.

+Yep, exactly.

+So anyway, we're gonna get back to colours, we're talking about colours.
+Vlad earlier on did ask, which are the horrible ones, which are the colours to avoid?

 And I said that blue and green is great for healthcare.
 But there is this whole thing of like, well, what type of blue and what type of green.
-And when we started talking a little bit about the psychology of colour, and how darker things darker colours tend to feel more luxurious, or you get the brighter colours, which are more vibrant.
+And when we started talking a little bit about the psychology of colour, and how darker things, darker colours tend to feel more luxurious, or you get the brighter colours, which are more vibrant.
 So everything comes down to personality, there is no right colour or wrong colour, there's only the right colour for your brand.
-So I always you have to work out how you want to be perceived.
+So you have to work out how you want to be perceived.
 How do you want to make people feel?
-What is what is the what is your personality?
+What is your personality?

-Yeah, he made me think about hotels, I stay that recently, if I see what you just described with the dark, subdued, opulent colours, I think this is a luxury hotel.
-But when they're all bright orange and bright and blue, I think this is a puppy, sort of not sort of cheapo hotel, but it's a different style of hotel.
+Yeah, you made me think about hotels I stayed at recently, if I see what you just described with the dark, subdued, opulent colours, I think this is a luxury hotel.
+But when they're all bright orange and bright blue, I think this is a poppy, sort of, not sort of cheapo hotel, but it's a different style of hotel.
 And actually, David's made a very good point in the chat here.
 He said that it's not for us to concern ourselves with, it's what the customer believes when they see it.
-He said not for us to like it's for the consumer to recognise, and he's writing in everything we do.
-It's all about what the customer feels we're not marketing to ourselves.
-And we absolutely, and I don't know whether he's talking about colours, or whether he's talking about email addresses, I think with email addresses and things like that. info out still strikes a very poor chord with people.
-But trying to put yourself in your patient's shoes to see whether those colours you've chosen, make them feel reassured, I think is very important.
+He said, not for us to like, it's for the consumer to recognise, and he's writing that in everything we do, it's all about what the customer feels, we're not marketing to ourselves., are we.